bigcommerce/dev-docs/docs/api-docs/store-management/shipping/use-real-time-carrier.md

 ## Manage shipping methods

 After you connect a carrier, you must define and enable a shipping method for the carrier in one or more shipping zones.
-You can define and enable a different shipping method in each shipping zone using the same carrier.
+You can define and enable a different shipping method in each shipping zone for the same carrier.

 ![Enabled vs Connected Carrier](https://storage.googleapis.com/bigcommerce-production-dev-center/images/Enabled%20vs%20Connected%20Carrier.png 'Enabled versus Connected Carrier.
 USPS is enabled, while FedEx is only connected.')